iancze/tresmerge/README.md

     $python setup.py install

 again to install these changes to your system.
 If you didn't use `git` to download the package in the first place, you can delete the repository, download a new `.zip` package, and install it as before.

-## Citations

-If you make use of this code, please cite this repository as

 ## How this package works